benjvi/benjvi.github.io/_posts/2019-04-01-Vi-Code-Idea-Rosetta-Stone.markdown

 image: ibelonghere.png
 ---

- In the last six months (somewhat late to the game) I've really startted to adopt VS Code for editing on a regular basis.
+ In the last six months (somewhat late to the game) I've really started to adopt VS Code for editing on a regular basis.
 In the process, I realized how many shortcuts I've come to rely on in my goto editors, Vim and Intellij.
 Hence, here I try to list useful (basic) features that I use across all three editors I'm now using, as a reference to help in learning a consistent set of commands.

 <!--more-->